aettic/cloud-waves/game-world.md

 the amulet itself might be in this noble's cabin outside of town.
 The player must find the amulet and return it to the Society.

-The cabin is fairly large and ornate, complete will all the accoutrement of a noble's home.
+The cabin is fairly large and ornate, complete with all the accoutrement of a noble's home.
 It overlooks a beautiful lake on one side and a dense forest on the other.
 The player will have to explore the cabin and the surrounding area to figure out where the amulet may be and secure it.
+Throughout this exploration, the player will encounter various puzzles, riddles, and other challenges that they'll have to overcome in order to progress.
+Overall, it will be a fairly linear progression to start with.